Particular/ParticularTemplates/readme.md

 After building the project, the templates can be installed using the following:

 ```
-dotnet new -u ParticularTemplates
+dotnet new uninstall ParticularTemplates
-dotnet new -i <path to project>\nugets\ParticularTemplates.<version>.nupkg
+dotnet new install <path to project>\nugets\ParticularTemplates.<version>.nupkg
 ```